huynhducduy/huynhducduy.github.io/content/posts/fresh-macos-install.md

 mas "Shazam", id: 897118787
 ```

 Now at this point, your computer is good to go.
-But I will not stop at there, i got a few more things to do.
+But I will not stop there, i got a few more things to do.

 ## Configurations